Hirenraj07/SignBridge-Bidirectional-Speech-Translation/README.md

 # SignBridge-Bidirectional-Speech-Translation
-#  SignBridge: CNN-based Indian Sign Language Recognition
+#  SignBridge: ANN-based Indian Sign Language Recognition
 SignBridge is an open-source project that enables **Indian Sign Language (ISL) recognition** using a **Convolutional Neural Network (CNN)** pipeline.
 It processes hand-sign images and converts them into meaningful text predictions.

 ---